mpi/lodash-is-awesome/README.md

 < }
 ```

-Alternatively we can extract some helper functions to make things more explicit:
+Alternatively we can extract some helper functions, and split every edition to separate patch to make things more explicit.
+Then we can combine subsequent patches together using `_.flow()` function:

 ```javascript
 var addPhoneNumber = phone => patch({phone: _.concat(phone)});